ICodeforfun-eng/LUNAS_ARCADE/README.md

 # LUNAS_ARCADE
-This is a game website to get good games during school and when bored
+This gaming website has loads of games to cure bordem.
+Enjoy this project

 VISIT THE OFFICAL WEBSITE